gragra33/Blazing.Mediator/src/samples/OpenTelemetry/OpenTelemetryExample/README.md

 2. Using the HTTP file for automated testing
 3. Running the interactive demo scenarios
 4. Monitoring the console output for telemetry data
+5. Viewing real-time data in the telemetry dashboard
+6. Testing streaming operations with packet-level visibility

 ## Security and Privacy